saitamasahil/Pixel-Launcher-Extended/README.md

 **Pixel Launcher Extended** is a Magisk module by **TeamFiles** with many cool features compared to original Pixel Launcher by Google.

 ### Features
 - Extra themed icons.
 Total of 1250+ icons.
-> **This feature is currently in beta due to Android 13 restrictions**
-> Android 13 prefers themed icons made by apps, it looks through the apps first, only then it looks for themed icons overlay (which we use).
-> TeamFiles icons are very closed to stock themed icons, so we recommend using them.
 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 These are available for **Phones** only.
 Not available for **Tablets**.
 - Double tap to sleep *(LSPosed required)*.
 - You can choose different icons shapes using Icon Shape Changer app(It can be installed as a choice).